Quick Answer

 How often do interest rates change?

-Interest rates can change daily in response to market conditions, economic data releases, and shifts in investor sentiment.
+Rates can shift daily in response to market conditions, economic data releases, and changes in investor sentiment.
 Mortgage rates in particular can move by 0.125 to 0.25 percentage points or more in a single day following major economic reports such as the Consumer Price Index (CPI) or the monthly jobs report.
 Variable credit card rates adjust in alignment with the prime rate, which changes when the Federal Reserve adjusts the federal funds rate at FOMC meetings.
 Monitoring rate trends through resources like Freddie Mac’s weekly mortgage survey or the Federal Reserve’s H.15 statistical release can help borrowers time applications wisely.